How to Fix Rounded Corners Not Working on Windows 11

 7. Run System File Checker and DISM Scan

-Corrupted system files can prevent Windows UI features from loading correctly.
+Corrupted system files can prevent Windows UI features from loading correctly, resulting in missing visual effects, display anomalies, or other interface-related issues.

 1. Search for Command Prompt